nf-osi/nf-metadata-dictionary/README.md

 #### Maintenance and Contribution

-This section is for those who would like to be involved.
+The purpose of the metadata dictionary is to have a set of standard terms that can be used to describe data.
 We welcome contributions, whether you are a professional data modeler, clinician, or student in the NF community.
-The purpose of the metadata dictionary is to have a set of standard terms that can be used to describe data.

 #### Steps to add an attribute to the Metadata Dictionary:
 1. Create a new [branch](https://github.com/nf-osi/nf-metadata-dictionary/branches) (example: patch/add-attribute)
 2. Go to the csv file where the attribute belongs.
-The components of the data model are organized in the folder [modules](https://github.com/nf-osi/nf-metadata-dictionary/tree/main/modules), e.g. in [modules/Assay](https://github.com/nf-osi/nf-metadata-dictionary/tree/main/modules/Assay) we have classes and  most pertinent to assays: Assay, Assay_Parameter, Platform,etc. as well as the relations csv called "annotationProperty".
+The components of the data model are organized in the folder [modules](https://github.com/nf-osi/nf-metadata-dictionary/tree/main/modules), e.g. in [modules/Assay](https://github.com/nf-osi/nf-metadata-dictionary/tree/main/modules/Assay) we have classes and  most pertinent to assays: Assay, Assay_Parameter, Platform,etc. as well as the relations csv file called "annotationProperty".
 3. Add the attribute to the relevant csv file.
 4. Complete the columns for the attribute.
 At a minimum, add the following information -